THE WAIT IS OVER!

 Not all of us are gourmet chefs.
 I happen to love minimal-effort freezer meals.
 They allow me to get the “chore” of cooking out of the way, while still providing nutritional dinners for my family.
 If you’re not a big fan of the kitchen, have a few low-effort dishes in your repertoire you feel confident whipping up.
-Even if it’s just macaroni and cheese, the ability to cook a meal and eat it is a necessary life skill—it’ll save you when your takeout restaurant gets snowed in (or closes for a holiday).
+Even if it’s just macaroni and cheese, the ability to cook a meal and eat it is a necessary life skill—it’ll save you when your favorite takeout restaurant is closed for a holiday.

 3. Basic Sewing

 There’s a movement among the blogosphere that dictates everyone should be a skilled seamstress, able to fashion a wardrobe for their families.
 I do not fit this profile.
 However, I do enjoy making creative crafts and occasionally I’m willing to break out my sewing machine for a quick, easy and fun project.
 Don’t have a machine?
 Being able to sew on a button or fix a hem by hand are simple skills that can extend the life of your clothes and they take just seconds to learn.
 It doesn’t have to be perfect!

 We all know DIY can help you save big time on home repair.
 You don’t have to shoot for pro-level electrician or plumber here, but when you’re able to refrain from forking over cash every time you have a minor household issue, it really does help your bottom line.
 Home Depot, Lowes and other home improvement chains offer classes and workshops to help you tackle your next home repair.
 Plus, there’s something really satisfying about re-caulking a shower or fixing a leaky faucet yourself!

 5. How to Unclog a Toilet or Sink